bholloway/rxjs-operators/readme.md

 ## Usage

-In all cases this library does **not add operators to Observable**.
+In all cases this library does **not add operators to Rx.Observable**.
 You need to do extra work to create an Observable with these operators.

 You may either:
  * Use the whole package to get a hash `object` of all `rxOperators.operator.*` and `rxOperators.utility.*`.